BinaryBrain/Mille-feuille/README.md

 Mille-feuille
 =============

-Mille-feuille is a tool made to get some big pictures base on Google Maps satellite or flight view.
+Mille-feuille is a tool made to get some big pictures based on Google Maps satellite or flight view.

 # Usage
 	Usage: millefeuille [-mode] [position] [size] [zoom]